 Winchester Mystery House, California

 I’d visit this location for the house alone.
 Staircases that led nowhere, doors that open into brick walls…talk about freaky!
 But besides that, it’s a an architectural wonder, containing stunning details in even the corners of steps on stairs, and beautiful and now priceless stained glass windows.
-Allegedly, the house is haunted or is containing sinister spirits of those killed by the Winchester rifle, and some speculate that odd labyrinth design was meant to confuse the ghosts seeking to harm Sarah Winchester, the owner and widow of William Winchester, whose family invented the Winchester rifle.
+Allegedly, the house is haunted or is containing sinister spirits of those killed by the Winchester rifle, and some speculate that odd labyrinth design was meant to confuse the ghosts seeking to harm Sarah Winchester, the owner of the house, and widow of William Winchester, whose family invented the Winchester rifle.
 Do guests today encounter ghosts?
 Some say the third floor is the most haunted, and disembodied voices are heard.

 Of course this is a haunted town.
 The witch trails and hysteria experienced by the town left a mark felt to this day.
 Many buildings such as Wicked Good Books, built on top of criss crossing tunnels that held human remains is said to be one such building.
 Books are said to fly off the shelves and that is definitely frightening.
 The Old Witch House, home to Judge Jonathan Corwin is the oldest building at 400 years old, and is said to be haunted by the ghosts of those he sentenced to death.
 The house certainly has a sinister look to it in my opinion.
 Salem is definitely a place I want to visit both for the history and the hauntings.
 I read a blog post by The Girl in All Leopard about visiting Salem, and while Salem has always been on my bucket list of places to see, it is even more so after reading her amazing post and doing some of my own research for this post.